-51. NON-SOLICITATION OF EMPLOYEES - Each party to this agreement agrees not to employ or to solicit for employment, directly or indirectly, any persons in the full-time or part-time employment of the other party until at least six (6) months after this agreement terminates unless mutually agreed to in writing by the State and Contractor.
+50. NON-SOLICITATION OF EMPLOYEES - Each party to this agreement agrees not to employ or to solicit for employment, directly or indirectly, any persons in the full-time or part-time employment of the other party until at least six (6) months after this agreement terminates unless mutually agreed to in writing by the State and Contractor.

-52. ORAL STATEMENTS - No oral statement of any person shall modify or otherwise affect the terms, conditions, or specifications stated in this contract.
-All modifications to the contract must be made in writing by the [agency] and agreed to by Contractor.
+51. ORAL STATEMENTS - No oral statement of any person shall modify or otherwise affect the terms, conditions, or specifications stated in this contract.
+All modifications to the contract must be made in writing by MSVA and agreed to by Contractor.

-53. OWNERSHIP OF DOCUMENTS AND WORK PAPERS - MSVA shall own all documents, files, reports, work papers and working documentation, electronic or otherwise, created in connection with the project which is the subject of this agreement, except for Contractor’s internal administrative and quality assurance files and internal project correspondence.
+52. OWNERSHIP OF DOCUMENTS AND WORK PAPERS - MSVA shall own all documents, files, reports, work papers and working documentation, electronic or otherwise, created in connection with the project which is the subject of this agreement, except for Contractor’s internal administrative and quality assurance files and internal project correspondence.
 Contractor shall deliver such documents and work papers to MSVA upon termination or completion of the agreement.
 The foregoing notwithstanding, Contractor shall be entitled to retain a set of such work papers for its files.
 Contractor shall be entitled to use such work papers only after receiving written permission from MSVA and subject to any copyright protections.